VernierST/godirect-examples/python/readme.md

 # Getting Started with Vernier Go Direct® Sensors and Python

-This guide shows you how to get started writing Python programs for your Vernier Go Direct sensors.
+This guide shows you how to get started writing Python programs for your Vernier Go Direct<sup>1</sup> sensors.
 The guide contains the following topics:

 - [Getting Started Requirements](#getting-started-requirements)
 - [Install Python 3](#install-python-3)